10 reasons the 2022 Hyundai Ioniq 5 is irresistible

 2022 Hyundai Ioniq 5

 Bi-directional capability.
 The Ioniq 5 is one of just a few models on the market that claim to be capable of bi-directional charging—which in this case Hyundai calls vehicle-to-load (V2L).
 The system is 1.9-kw, 16-amp for the U.S. market, so with an accessory port connector it amounts to a conventional 120-volt circuit.
-It’s roughly the equivalent to a two-kilowatt backup generator, good enough for powering a camping trailer, or good to be used selectively for emergencies—to power a refrigerator or freezer in a power outage, for instance.
+It’s roughly the equivalent to a 2.0-kw backup generator, good enough for powering a camping trailer, or good to be used selectively for emergencies—to power a refrigerator or freezer in a power outage, for instance.

 2022 Hyundai Ioniq 5